LearnMetabarcoding/LearnMetabarcoding/sphinx/source/otuid/phylogeny_based.rst

 	* Download and open the taxonomy classification table.
 Check a few of the OTUs against the tree.
 Do they fit?
 	* Have all the OTUs recieved the same depth of classification?
 Why might some have fewer or more taxonomic levels?
 	* Compare the classification of some of the OTUs against the classification achieved by the database approaches.
 Can you see any discrepancies?
 Which do you think is more accurate?
+	* How has our selection of reference sequences affected how well we can classify OTUs?
+Look particularly at the other Coleoptera orders: can you see any issues?

 Different approaches
 ====================